 - Archaeological explorations in Rykneld Square have revealed the town's Iron Age, Roman, and medieval history.
 The most recent excavations were undertaken in the 1990s during re-development.
-Once recorded, as per the adjacent images, the excavations were re-instated. - The depths of the excavations are currently not known but it is understood that records pertaining to the digs are held in the HER Library in Matlock.

-There is less archaeological data west of the line of Packers Pow, and there are no County records of previous.
+Once recorded, as per the adjacent images, the excavations were re-instated. - The depths of the excavations are currently not known but it is understood that records pertaining to the digs are held in the HER Library in Matlock. - There is less archaeological data west of the line of Packers Row, and there are no County records of previous archaeological investigations here right through to Market Square. - Prior to undertaking the next stage of design a full archaeological desk top survey should be undertaken to establish the potential extent of archaeological remains.
+Following this, trial, holes may be required to corroborate the desktop findings and establish any design and construction constraints. - The presence of archaeology within Rykneld Square provides an opportunity to include of heritage interpretation within the public realm designs.